Goldman, Morgan Stanley, to also settle on foreclosures: sources

-The expected settlement for Goldman and Morgan Stanley stems from mortgage-servicing businesses that the two investment banks purchased in the run-up to the subprime mortgage crisis, and have since sold.
+Goldman and Morgan Stanley's respective roles in the settlement stems from mortgage-servicing businesses that the two investment banks purchased in the run-up to the subprime mortgage crisis, and have since sold.
 Goldman had owned Litton Loan Servicing LP and Morgan Stanley owned Saxon Capital Inc.

 The Federal Reserve had ordered the two firms to conduct case-by-case reviews of foreclosures after widespread mistakes were discovered across the industry in the way U.S. banks had processed home seizures.
 The settlement would end those reviews and result in at least $1.5 billion in cash and assistance for borrowers.

 (The story corrects to show Goldman, Morgan Stanley are part of a group that may agree to settlement)